fhnaumann/NewChallenges/docs/goals/itemGoal.md

 :   Every item that is considered a block (for example: ![stone](../static/mc-textures/minecraft_stone.png){width=25 height=25}).

 [!badge Fixed random order]
 :   If selected, every item has to be collected in a specific order that is determined when the settings file is generated.
-Otherwise the items can be collected in any order.
+Otherwise, the items can be collected in any order.

 ## Example Configuration